You may have questions the financial aid process, the information below will provide answers to the most frequently asked questions.

 How long after completing the FAFSA before I know what aid I am receiving?

-Your award package will be mailed approximately 2–4 weeks after you submit the FAFSA and have been fully accepted into Wingate University.
-Award packages are mailed beginning in March and are processed on a rolling basis.
+Your award package will be processed after you submit the FAFSA and have been fully accepted into Wingate University.
+Award packages are mailed beginning in February and are processed on a rolling basis.

 What information is included in my award package?

 Your award package will outline the various types of aid for which you qualify.
-This may include a combination of academic scholarships, need-based grants, federal loans or work-study programs.
+This may include a combination of academic scholarships, need-based grants, federal loans or work-study eligibilty.

 What does it mean to be selected for verification?

 Please don’t be concerned if the Department of Education or Wingate University selects your FAFSA for the verification process.
 You haven’t done anything wrong.
 This is a standard procedure that many students are asked to complete to confirm the accuracy of the data you submitted on your FAFSA.
-This extra step simply requires you to submit additional information, such as tax return transcripts or other information, before a final decision is made on your application.
-If your application is selected for verification, the Office of Student Financial Planning will notify you of any additional information you need to provide.
+This extra step simply requires you to submit additional information, such as tax return transcripts or other information, before a final decision is made on your financial aid eligibility.
+If your FAFSA is selected for verification, the Office of Student Financial Planning will notify you of any additional information you need to provide.

 How quickly do I need to return my completed documents to the Office of Student Financial Planning?